Rural United Pastoral Charge

 Our Mission Statement

-St. Paul’s United Church seeks to provide
+St. Paul’s-Victoria Avenue United Church seeks to provide

 a safe and inclusive faith community